vvaezian/Data-Science-Fundamentals/README.md

   - If dev error is high, then the model has high variance.
 We should try more data, regularization or try new model architecture.

-# Remarks
+#### More granular Workflow
-- Dev and test sets must be from the same distribution.
-So if we 50000 hours train data and 10 hours test data, the dev set must be 5 hours of the test data.
+Dev and test sets must be from the same distribution.
+So if we 50000 hours train data and 10 hours test data, then dev set must be 5 hours of the test data.
+It also helps to consider a portion of train set as train-dev set (20 hour in the above example).
+So we have train/train-dev/dev/test sets.
+The workflow is as follows:

+1- train error. same as above
+2- train-dev error. same as dev error above
+3- dev error.
+More data, data synthesis, new model.
+4- test error.
+Get mode dev data.